Beemnet/fx-prediction/README.md

 │   ├── figures/                  # Plots and graphs for reports
 │   └── final_report.pdf          # Final project report
 │
-├── requirements.txt              # List of Python dependencies
-├── README.md                     # Overview of the project
+├── requirements.txt              # List of Python dependencies for the whole project ├── README.md                     # Overview of the project
 ├── main.py                       # Main script to run the pipeline
 ├── LICENSE                       # License file for the project